 Going to find yourself on the road for the upcoming holidays?
-Whether you’re driving a truck cross-country, or on a red eye assignment for business, there’s no need to feel alone!
-Despite the fact that you may be situated in a hotel room, miles away from home, it’s still possible to celebrate this time of year.
+Whether you’re driving a truck cross-country, or on a red-eye assignment for business, there’s no need to feel alone!
+Although you may be situated in a hotel room, miles away from home, it’s still possible to celebrate this time of year.

 Here are five ways to make the most of traveling during the holidays.

-We’ve mentioned it once.
-We’ll mention it again.
-Whether you’re driving or flying, packing effectively and efficiently can ensure a stress-free trip.
-Keep things basic, bring the right technology, and stay comfortable (and warm!).
+We’ve mentioned it once and we’ll mention it again: whether you’re driving or flying, packing effectively and efficiently can ensure a stress-free trip.
+Keep things basic, bring the right technology, and stay comfortable (and warm).

 Thanks to technology, it’s entirely possible to see the smiling faces of your friends and family—no matter how far away they are.
 Whether you’re traveling with a laptop or smartphone, we guarantee there’s an app to facilitate video communication.

-From Skype and Facetime to Google Hangouts, there are plenty of free, simple platforms that impart a level of home into your hotel.
+From WhatsApp and Facetime to Facebook Messenger, there are plenty of free, simple platforms that impart a level of home into your hotel.

 Wintertime brings with it plenty of germs.
 Not to mention, a potential case of Scrooge-like spirits if you’re braving solo travel.
 Let the grouchiness go and work hard to retain a healthy mind and body this holiday season.
 After all, stress does nothing more than make situations worse.

-Take it easy so you’re in full health when you return home.
-And if you can, squeeze in a workout or two on the road!
+Take it easy so you’re healthy when you return home— and if you can, squeeze in a workout or two on the road!